COLOURS & FINISHES THAT INSPIRE

 PROTECTION YOU CAN COUNT ON

-Duratec Elements are a range of distinctive, robust mar-resistant textured finishes built to withstand the elements, delivered with warranty grade advanced super durable polyester thermosetting powder.
+Duratec Elements₂ is a collection of distinctive, highly mar and scuff resistant textured finishes built to withstand the elements, delivered with warranty grade advanced super durable polyester thermosetting powder.
 Only DGL Accredited Powder Coaters can issue DGL Alumi Shield warranties.

 It is ideal for use:

 *Only DGL Accredited Powder Coaters are able to issue our DGL Alumi Shield™ warranties after demonstrating their capability to meet stringent quality conditions and international standards.